PacoteJS/pacote/packages/bloom-filter/README.md

 Class instances may be serialised into JSON using `JSON.stringify()` for storage or for sending over the network.
-The JSON string can then be deserialised and fed back into the constructor to recreate the original bloom filter.
+The JSON string can then be deserialised and fed back into the constructor to recreate the original Bloom filter.

 This class depends on [`xxhashjs`](https://www.npmjs.com/package/xxhashjs) for an implementation of the [fast XXH32 non-cryptographic hashing algorithm](https://cyan4973.github.io/xxHash/)